aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-ink-annotation/_index.md

 type: docs
 weight: 100
 url: /net/add-ink-annotation/
+description: This page describes how to add an InkAnnotation to a PDF file.
+Also, you can set the line width of InkAnnotation.
 ---

 An Ink Annotation represents a freehand “scribble” composed of one or more disjoint paths.
 When opened, it shall display a pop-up window containing the text of the associated note.